Harry Ritz: Personal life

 Harry was married four times.
 He had 7 children (with three different mothers).

 Death and legacy

-In his last years, Ritz battled with cancer, and Alzheimer's disease, but Ritz died of pneumonia on March 29, 1986.
-He left behind a widow, his children (including two young daughters with a very young wife), granddaughter and his sister.
+In his last years, Ritz battled cancer and Alzheimer's disease, but eventually died of pneumonia on March 29, 1986.
+He left behind a widow, his children, granddaughter and his sister.
 Ritz is buried at the Hollywood Forever Cemetery in Los Angeles.

 Ritz, along with his brothers, influenced comedians such as Jerry Lewis, Sid Caesar, Mel Brooks, and Danny Kaye.
 Brooks cast Ritz in a cameo in his 1976 movie Silent Movie.
-In an interview with Esquire magazine, Brooks had this to say regarding Ritz;
+In an interview with Esquire magazine, Brooks had this to say regarding Ritz:

-In that same interview, Lewis had this to say about Ritz;
+In that same interview, Lewis had this to say about Ritz: